Watson-Explorer/wex-wdc-integration-samples/wex-re/watson-re-readme.md

 ```

-Once you are signed in, you will need to create the Watson Relationship Extractor service that the example application will be binding to.
+Once you are signed in, you will need to create the Watson Relationship Extraction service that the example application will be binding to.
 In this example, we're calling the service `wex-re` (this name is already set in the `manifest.yml`).
 Since services might be used by multiple applications, this name isn't ideal, but it's perfectly suitable for this example.

 ```
 $> cf create-service "sire" free wex-re